magento/devdocs/guides/v2.0/cloud/configure/configure-best-practices.md

   - Configuration
 ---

 For detailed information for configuring your store, sites, and websites, you may want to review the  [Magento 2.2.x User Guide](http://docs.magento.com/m2/ee/user_guide/getting-started.html){:target="_blank"}.
-This page provides best practices, helpful information, and guidelines for configuring your stores, sites, and more.
+This page provides best practices, helpful information, and guidelines for configuring your stores, sites, and more with addtional content to post over time and across versions.

 ## Understanding marketing campaigns and promotions {#campaigns}
 This information is helpful for {{site.data.var.ece}} 2.1.X and 2.2.X.